 The Valued Youth Partnership was extensively researched in 1989 using a longitudinal, quasi-experimental design with data collected for the treatment and comparison group students before tutoring began, during implementation, and at the end of the first and second program years.

-The setting and sample were four middle school campuses in two public school districts in San Antonio, Texas, having low property wealth and large concentrations of Hispanic and limited-English-proficient students.
+The setting and sample were four middle school campuses in two public school districts in San Antonio, having low property wealth and large concentrations of Hispanic and English learner students.
 A total of 101 tutors and 93 comparison group students were selected on two criteria: limited English proficiency and reading below grade level on a standardized achievement test.
 The tutors and the comparison group students were selected from the same pool of students deemed to be at-risk of dropping out of school.
 Once the tutoring group had been selected, mainly on the basis of class scheduling and availability, the comparison group was randomly selected from the remaining pool of students who were at risk.

 There were no baseline differences between the tutors and comparison group on age, average grade in reading, quality of school life and self-concept scores, ethnicity or retention.
 This provided the basis for rejecting the rival hypotheses as part of the quasi-experimental design.
-The only statistical difference between groups was in lunch eligibility where tutors had significantly lower socio-economic status than youth in the comparison group.
+The only statistical difference between groups was in lunch eligibility where tutors had significantly lower socioeconomic status than youth in the comparison group.